amaiasagasti/UrbanPleasantnessEventfulness/README.md

 - Amaia Sagasti, Martín Rocamora, Frederic Font: *Prediction of Pleasantness and Eventfulness Perceptual Sound Qualities in Urban Soundscapes* - DCASE Workshop 2024 <a href="link-to-paper-once-published">Paper link</a>
 - Amaia Sagasti Martínez - MASTER THESIS: *Prediction of Pleasantness and Eventfulness Perceptual Sound Qualities in Urban Soundscapes* - Sound and Music Computing Master (Music Technology Group, Universitat Pompeu Fabra - Barcelona) <a href="link-to-MasterThesis-once-published">Master Thesis Report link</a>

+## Soundlights sensors
+Soundlights is a technological and social project that aims to develop and implement a network of intelligent microphone sensors to be deployed in the city of Barcelona.
+This sensors capture the audio in real-time and process it to extract acoustic perceptual qualities.
+Then, the acoustic environment information will be displayed on a digital sign.
+The main goals of Soundlights are:
+- To collect data from the urban soundscapes in the city of Barcelona to gain knowledge of the noise environment from a perceptual point of view
+- To implement a display that delivers messages in real-time to raise *in situ* awareness of to reduce noise levels

+Both <a href="#reference">reference</a> documents provided above are part of a research line for finding which feature set and model delivers the highest accuracy in the predictions of the perceptual qualities pleasantness and eventfulness, with special focus on real-time applications.
+For this purpose, <a href="#araus-extended-dataset">ARAUS-extended dataset</a> is developped, and three different feature sets are put under test.

+*CLAP features*, the sound representations explained in the following section, result as the most suitable for real-time monitoring techniques because they achieve strong accuracy in the predictions, they are the fastest to generate, and they are the most robust to changes in audio-calibration.
+Therefore, we use the *CLAP features* of the five cross-validation folds of ARAUS dataset to train two models for the prediction of pleasantness and eventfulness, respectively, and save them.

+In addition to the pleasantness and eventfulness prediction models, this repository includes the development of urban sound source identification models too.
+In comparisson to the perceptual qualities, not as much effort and research was put into the study of this models.
+The audio recordings from <a href="https://github.com/jakobabesser/USM">USM dataset</a> and *CLAP features* were used directly to train one-vs-all models for predicting the following sound sources: airplane, alarm, birds, bus, car, cheering, church bell, dogs, drilling, glass break, gunshot, hammer, helicopter, jackhammer, lawn mower, motorcycle, music, rain, sawing, scream, siren, speech, thunderstorm, train, truck and wind.

+The final step of this research, as part of the Soundlights project, is to implement the trained models in a sensor that operates in real-time.
+This sensor will capture sound, process it by making the predictions with the trained models and output a message with information about the acoustic environment.
+In this code repository, you can find code for simulating the working of one of this sensors operating in real-time, using a WAV file as input.

 ## ARAUS-extended dataset
 ARAUS-extended dataset is a more comprehensive version of the <a href="https://github.com/ntudsp/araus-dataset-baseline-models">ARAUS dataset</a>.

-ARAUS-extended is formed by the same 24400 augmented urban soundscape audios (organised in 5 train-validation folds and one testing fold) found in ARAUS original dataset.
+ARAUS-extended is formed by the same 25400 augmented urban soundscape audios (organised in 5 train-validation folds and one testing fold) found in ARAUS original dataset.
 Additionally, it includes another testing fold created with 25 real urban soundscapes recordings downloaded from the <a href="#https://freesound.org/">Freesound sound library</a>.

 While the original ARAUS dataset includes a set of acoustic and psychoacoustic features, ARAUS-extended contains these same features along with two additional feature sets: signal processing features and a set of CLAP embeddings.
 This repository contains the code necessary for reproducibility of the generation of ARAUS-extended dataset.